Welcome to the Office of Communications!

 Public Relations – Information about Northwest is e-mailed to newspapers, radio and television stations in the college’s 11-county district, Tupelo, Memphis and Jackson.
 Material must be received in the Communications Office by Wednesday of each week.
 An estimated timetable for publicity is two weeks prior to an event and immediately following an event (not more than one week after it has taken place).
 Press releases are also posted at the online newsroom on the college’s website.

-Photography - Photographs are made of student events, special awards, sports events, etc. The purpose of making these photographs is to send them to area newspapers for publicity.
+Photography – Photographs are made of student events, special awards, sports events, etc. The purpose of making these photographs is to send them to area newspapers for publicity and to post on social media.
 At least two days’ notice is required for scheduling photography services.
 The Communications Office does not make photos for scrapbooks and displays.
 There is, however, a camera that may be checked out for those purposes.
 Faculty and staff are asked to submit photos (e.g. clubs, awards and news) to Communications to be sent to area papers.

 Media Liaison – The Director of Communications serves as the official spokesperson for the college.
-News nquiries by media are to be directed to the Communications Office.
+News inquiries by media are to be directed to the Communications Office.

 Advertising – Advertising for the college is approved and designed by the Communications staff.
 Television and radio advertising is coordinated by the Communications Office.

-Marketing Communications – Marketing communications plans are developed for academic and student affairs departments, including branding.
+Marketing Communications – Marketing communications plans are developed for academic and student affairs departments and athletics, including branding.

 Business Cards – The Communications Office is responsible for designing and ordering business cards for Northwest faculty and staff.
 To order business cards, please make a request to your immediate supervisor or campus dean.